Our Churchill Manitoba guide will help you navigate the world’s best destination for experiencing polar bears, beluga whales, and northern lights.

 The Tundra Inn is one of the most popular restaurants in Churchill.
 The Tundra Inn serves a great selection of traditional and game meat.
 The restaurant is separated into a local pub and a traditional restaurant.
 The Elk meatloaf is amazing, as is the Bison stew.
 Vegetarians won’t be left out in the cold either.
 Tundra Inn offers some of the best options for veggie lovers.

 If you’re looking for the best ribs in town, check out Seaport Hotel.
 This restaurant has both a cafe-style dining area and a cozier dining-style area, however, the dining area isn’t always open.
-You can find a great range of comfort food here that will fill your belly and maybe even some leftover for lunch the next day.
+You can find a great range of comfort food here that will fill your belly and maybe even some leftovers for lunch the next day.

 Lazy Bear Cafe